Bridging scales in porous media: cDFT-informed pore network modelling for fluid transport with nanoconfined phase behavior: Discussion

-Previous studies have usually focus on fluid phase behavior in smaller pore sizes, but what will happen if we consider wider pores till it turns to bulk?
+Previous studies usually focus on fluid phase behavior in smaller pore sizes, but what will happen if we consider wider pores till it turns to bulk?
+The capillary hysteresis is the result of non-equilibrium processes happening only in the micropores \cite{balbuena1993theoretical, neimark2000adsorption, neimark2001capillary, sangwichien2002density}.
+While inside macropores and at the bulk conditions, fluid exhibits equilibrium behavior without hysteresis.
 According to work \cite{jagiello20132d}, the adsorption curve approaches a bulk one with pore width increase.
-We obtain the same result; however, the desorption curve does not exhibit a similar trend toward the bulk value of the phase transition.
+We obtain similar results; however, the desorption curve does not exhibit a similar trend toward the bulk value of the phase transition.
+Particularly, it grows with pore width increase, but it approaches pressure values much smaller than the pressure of phase transition at the bulk (see Fig. \ref{fig:ads_des_hyst}b).
 How then does capillary hysteresis transform into the bulk behavior?
 Actually, the capillary hysteresis appears only in the so-called "mesopores" according to IUPAC classification, which are about 2-50~nm.
-While these values should be treated as reference values, it is important to acknowledge that the specific values can vary on the fluid and pore wall characteristics.
-For example, in the results presented in the subsection Result A, we obtained that the minimum pore size for the existence of capillary hysteresis for carbon dioxide at T = 298~K is around 5 nm.
-The capillary hysteresis is the result of nonequilibrium processes happening only in the micropores \cite{balbuena1993theoretical, neimark2000adsorption, neimark2001capillary, sangwichien2002density}.
-However, inside macropores and at bulk conditions, fluid exhibits equilibrium behavior without hysteresis.
-Thus, in addition to the nonequilibrium adsorption and desorption curves, there exists an equilibrium adsorption curve that lies within the hysteresis loop.
+While these values should be treated as reference values, it is important to acknowledge that the specific values can vary depending on the fluid and pore wall characteristics.
+For example, in the results presented in the subsection Result \ref{sec:perm_drop}, we obtained that the minimum pore size for the existence of capillary hysteresis for carbon dioxide at T = 298~K is around 5 nm for the carbon-wall pore.
+However, our approach doesn't allow us to estimate the maximum value of pore width for the existence of capillary hysteresis.
+These values can probably be taken only from the experimental data.